Zalarian/Nim/doc/tut2.rst

   It is recommended to avoid those if you're not sure how they are translated to JavaScript.
-- `cast[T](x)` in JavaScript is translated to `(x)`, except for casting between signed/unsigned ints, in which case it behaves as static cast in C language.
+- `cast[T](x)` in JavaScript is translated to `(x)`, except for casting between signed/unsigned ints; in which case it behaves like a static cast as in C.
 - `cstring` in JavaScript means JavaScript string.
 It is a good practice to use `cstring` only when it is semantically appropriate.
 E.g. don't use `cstring` as a binary data buffer.